jundalisay/spblist/content/en/bio/principles/intro/chapter-01.md

 Everything in the physical domain is made up of some or all of the 5 Layers.
 To differentiate it from non-living beings, we will call those layers as **elements**.*

-> *If we had used elements for Material Superphysics, people might confuse them with the elements in the periodic table, which is a key concept in Chemistry.
+{{< n n="If we had used elements for Material Superphysics, people might confuse them with the elements in the periodic table, which is a key concept in Chemistry.
 The use of elements in Biology, Botany, Zoology is less common that in Chemistry.
 Usually, the words 'chemicals' or 'minerals' are used instead of 'elements'.
-And so we chose to use traditional name of Elements here.
+And so we chose to use traditional name of Elements here." >}}

 Living bodies are made up of 5 Elements just like everything else in the universe.